dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies0401.md

 Some methods take one or more arguments.
 An argument is a value that further specifies the action to perform.
 You place the arguments for a method after the method, separated by a space.
 Multiple arguments are separated by a comma.

-The following example activates Sheet1 (in the active workbook) and then copies the contents of cell A1 to cell B1 by using the Range object’s Copy method.
+The following example activates Sheet1 (in the active workbook) and then copies the contents of cell A1 to cell B1 by using the Range object's Copy method.
 In this example, the Copy method has one argument, which is the destination range for the copy operation:

 ```c
 Sub CopyOne()